InstituteforDiseaseModeling/laser/docs/performance.rst

 - Don't duplicate: Sometimes reporting will duplicate transmission code and need to be combined.
 - Never append.
 There may be cases where you are collecting information as it happens without knowing ahead of time how many rows/entries/elements you'll need.
 This is easy in Python using list appending, for example, but that's a performance killer.
 Really try to find a way to figure out ahead of time how many entries there will be, and then allocate memory for that, and insert into the existing row.
 - Some components have long time-scales, like mortality.
-By default you are probably going to end up do most component steps every timestep.
+By default you are probably going to end up doing most component steps every timestep.
 You can probably get away with doing mortality updates, for example, far less often.
 You can experiement with weekly, fortnightly or monthly updates, depending on the timescale of the component you're optimizing.
 Just be sure to move everything forward by a week if you're only doing the update every week.
 And expect "blocky" plots.
 Note that there are fancier solutions like 'strided sharding' (details omitted).

 When **prompting AI**, use **questions rather than directives**.
 Example: